All Episodes

 Fine, fine.

-And so if if women, if pregnant women have been allowed to take aspirin during pregnancy because no one has discovered that that's a problem.
+And so if women, if pregnant women have been allowed to take aspirin during pregnancy because no one has discovered that that's a problem, and now there's a discovery that that's a problem, instead of being able to say to the world and to pregnant women in particular,

-Uh in especially I think the United States, but maybe uh maybe across the world, uh, the the market fills that empty niche with, oh, but don't worry, we got something for you.
+actually you can't do the thing that we've been telling you it was okay to do before, in especially I think in the United States, but maybe across the world, the market fills that empty niche with, oh, but don't worry, we got something for you.

 And so, you know, Tylenol was already on the market.

-So it was very easy to say, well, of course there's this other thing you can do.
+So it was very easy to say, well, of course, there's this other thing you can do.

-The thing that we told you was safe isn't, and we don't have an alternative for you.
+The thing that we told you was safe isn't.

 We just don't.

-Maybe we're looking for one, maybe there is none.
+Maybe there is none.

 Maybe we're looking for one and we'll find one.

-But maybe actually the thing that you were treating, the problem that you were solving with this intervention isn't solvable with that kind of intervention.
+But maybe actually the thing that you were treating, the problem that you were solving with this intervention, isn't solvable with that kind of intervention.

 That is actually a possibility.